 - Make it Vegetarian/Vegan: You can substitute the chicken with vegetables as well, but ensure you are using vegetables with a somewhat similar cook time.
 For example, potatoes and carrots would cook for 4-5 minutes on ‘Manual’ mode, the same as rice, but broccoli or peas would need lesser time.

-- Add seafood: If you want to use seafood, bear in mind that it cooks really quickly, just around 3 minutes tops for shrimp.
-So you wouldn't want to try the pot-in-pot method to cook rice and seafood, but instead, you could try cooking noodles instead of rice.
+- Add seafood: If you want to use seafood, bear in mind that it cooks really quickly, just around 3 minutes for shrimp.

 Instant Pot Thai Chicken Curry and Rice